Things Couples Would Do Differently

-Money is a touchy subject, especially if your parents are paying for some of your wedding.
+Money is a touchy subject, especially if your parents are paying for a portion of your wedding.
 Stacy was fortunate enough to have both her parents and her future in-laws chip in toward the wedding.
-She thanked them for their contributions and went about setting up her budget.
 Then:

 “You’re spending that much on a dress?” her mother asked.
 “I wouldn’t spend that much.”

 “You bought wedding favors?
 Don’t you know they’re a waste of money?”

 Stacy wishes she had said, “Thanks so much!
 What would you like to pay for, specifically?”

 It’s very direct, and everyone knows upfront what they are responsible for.

 Shonda delegated planning tasks to her family members and to her fiancé.

 She let them gather information for her to make the final decisions.

 “I made my decisions and then I started second-guessing myself, instead of enjoying what it felt like to be engaged.”